PanDAWMS/panda-docs/docs/source/client/pchain.rst

 in ``opt_exec``, which represents the n-th dataset name.
 The json filename must be :brown:`results.json`.
 The file contains key-values to update the local variables in the parameter dictionary.
-It can also contain a special key-value, :hblue:`to_exit: True`, to exit from the loop and proceed to subsequent steps outside of the loop.
-The loop is repeated if it is :hblue:`False` or omitted.
+It can also contain a special key-value, :hblue:`to_exit: False`, to repeat the loop.
+If :hblue:`to_exit` is :hblue:`True`, is omitted, or :brown:`results.json` is not produced, the workflow exits from the loop and proceeds to subsequent steps outside of the loop.
 It is possible to specify additional output files via :hblue:`---outputs` in ``opt_args`` if the junction step produces other output files in addition to :brown:`results.json`.
 Subsequent steps can use those output files as input.